bleonardb3/NS/README.md

-# IBM Proof of Technology - Watson Studio

-## Description:

-Use IBM’s  Watson Studio and IBM cloud services to create a working cloud-based application from start to finish in Labs-1 and Lab-2.
-Use Watson Studio's Neural Network designer and Experiment Builder to build, train, and deploy a neural network model in Lab-3.
-Lab-4 will offer a choice of labs that explore additional features of Watson Studio.
+Use IBM’s Watson Studio to create machine learning models and applications.
+Participants will be led through up to 5 labs (time permitting).
+Lab-1, Lab-2, Lab-3, and Lab-4 all use the Titanic data set, a common one used in Kaggle competitions.
+Lab-5 will use Watson Studio's Neural Network designer and Experiment Builder to build, train, and deploy a neural network model.

-1. [Lab-1](Lab-1) - The first lab will leverage Spark machine learning (SparkML) in a Jupyter notebook to create categorical predictions using pyspark and a supervised learning model.
-The model will be saved into a model repository using Watson Machine Learning APIs.
+1. [Lab-1](https://github.com/bleonardb3/WM/tree/master/Lab-1) - The first lab will use the Watson Machine Learning capability to create a machine learning model based on the Titanic data set.
+The model will be deployed in the IBM Cloud, and an application will be built that uses the deployed machine learning model to predict survivability given passenger characteristics.

-1. [Lab-2](Lab-2) - The second lab will guide participants in examining an R notebook and Shiny UI in Watson Studio using RStudio.
-It will rely on the output results from Lab-1.
+1. [Lab-2](https://github.com/bleonardb3/WM/tree/master/Lab-2) - The second lab will guide participants in using the Watson Studio SPSS Modeler capability to explore, prepare, and model passenger data from the Titanic.
+The SPSS Modeler is a drag and drop capability to build machine learning pipelines.

+1. [Lab-3](https://github.com/bleonardb3/WM/tree/master/Lab-3) - The third lab will leverage Spark machine learning (SparkML) in a Jupyter notebook to predict survivability using pyspark and a supervised learning model.

+1. [Lab-4](Lab-4) - The fourth lab features the Data Refinery tool a fully managed self-service data preparation facility.

-1. [Lab-3](Lab-3) - The third lab will use IBM's Neural Network designer and Experiment builder to build and train a simple Convolutional Neural Network.
+1. [Lab-5](Lab-5) - The fifth lab will use IBM's Neural Network designer and Experiment builder to build and train a simple Convolutional Neural Network.
 We will use the well-known MNIST dataset for training, test, and validation [MNIST](http://yann.lecun.com/exdb/mnist/)

-1. [Lab-4](Lab-4) - Time permitting there will be three labs to choose from for Lab 4.
-The first one features Watson Machine Learning, a point and click capability to build a machine learning model and deploy it.
-The second lab features the SPSS Modeler - a visual programming tool to create a machine learning pipeline.
-The third lab features the Data Refinery tool a fully managed self-service data preparation facility.

 ## Instructions: Create a Watson Studio project and set up the required services.